ptahproject/ptah/docs/startup.rst

 Currently ptah differs in Pyramid in the following ways.

-  - Memphis configuration has different information during configuration
+  - ptah.config has different information during configuration

     - config statements have context (module, line, etc)